 Holdover Tenant

 One of the worst fears Maryland landlords have is thinking that their tenants will leave before their fixed term is over.
-However, at times, tenants may choose to continue staying even after their lease has ended.
+However, at times, tenants may choose to continue staying even after their lease expires.
 In most cases, it's a landlord's mistake to let said tenant stay without renewing their lease.

 What Issues Can Arise in a Holdover Tenancy?